Figure 1: Mt. Kailash, Mythical Abode of Lord Śiva

 The sages (ṛṣis) simply described reality as they saw it.

-Moreover, they adhered to a scientific method of experiment, deduction, and corroboration (pratyakṣa, anumāna, and śabda).
+Nevertheless, they adhered to a scientific method of experiment, deduction, and corroboration (pratyakṣa, anumāna, and śabda).
 3

 Thus, Kapila discovered a set of twenty-five principles (tattvas) that describe the fundamental properties of the universe.

-Consequently, Sāṃkhya is the theoretical basis of Yoga.
+Yoga subsequently adopted these principles, making Sāṃkhya the theoretical basis of Yoga.
 4

-And conversely, Yoga is the practical application of Sāṃkhya.
+Conversely, Yoga is the practical application of Sāṃkhya.

 So, they’re really two sides of the same coin.